markekraus/PSRAW/docs/Module/about_RedditOAuthToken.md

 ```

 ## RateLimitUsed
-This is the numer of API calls that have been made since the that Rate Limit reset period.
-This will be `0` when the rate limite period has reset and `60` if the Access Token has been Rate Limited.
+This is the number of API calls that have been made since the that Rate Limit reset period.
+This will be `0` when the rate limit period has reset and `60` if the Access Token has been Rate Limited.

 ```yaml
 Name: RateLimitUsed